bhaveshtandel17/iOS-A-to-Z/Functional_reactive_programming/RxSwift/Observable/README.md

 <img src="./Files/Completable.png" height="100" width="450">

-You can convert an observable sequence to a completable by using the `ignoreElements()` operator, You can also create a completable sequence by using `Single.create { ... }`
+You can convert an observable sequence to a completable by using the `ignoreElements()` operator, You can also create a completable sequence by using `Completable.create { ... }`

 Finally, **Maybe** is a mashup of a Single and Completable.